always free shipping

 Part 2 - CBD v.
 THC

 The most important difference for our purposes is that hemp is high in a compound called cannabidiol, aka CBD, while marijuana is high in a compound called tetrahydrocannabinol, aka THC.
 These words are clearly part of what generates confusion.
-They’re long, unfamiliar to us and similar sounding.
+They’re long, unfamiliar and similar sounding.

 This difference is important because THC creates the “high” feeling you get from marijuana, while CBD does not create that feeling.
 THC is considered “psychoactive”, CBD is not.
 This fact is critically important in understanding the source of the confusion between hemp and marijuana.
 Back in the 20s and 30s hemp got swept up in the drive to demonize and outlaw marijuana.

 Again, this really shouldn’t be so surprising.
 Modern wheat is different from the wheat that was grown just a hundred years ago because it has been bred to increase yield per acre.
 Intense focus on one characteristic resulted in a different plant.
-There’s a raging debate about the impact this may have on human health.
-There isn’t a raging debate about whether the plant is different.

 Part 3 – Where Does CBD Come From

-While the specifics of the process are much more complex, essentially what happens is CO2 is passed through the hemp under very specific and controlled conditions.
+While the details of the process are much more complex, essentially what happens is CO2 is passed through the hemp under very specific and controlled conditions.
 The temperature and pressure of the CO2 are maintained at levels designed to maximize the yield achieved.
 As the CO2 passes through the hemp, it extracts the oils from the plant.

 Now you have a liquid with CBD and other elements taken from the plant itself.
 In addition to the cannabinoids, this liquid will contain terpenes, oils, waxes, lipids, proteins and other plant material.
 This liquid will be further refined to produce the various products the manufacturer wants to make.